History of Lefkada

 During World War II, Lefkada, like the rest of the Ionian Islands, was occupied by Axis forces.
 Initially under Italian control from 1941 to 1943, the island came under German occupation following Italy’s capitulation.
 The local population organized a resilient resistance movement against the occupiers.
 However, the subsequent Greek Civil War brought further horrors, leaving deep scars on the community.
 More people left the mountain villages, both to escape and through government policy.

-The later part of the century and the return of Greek democracy marked a turning point for Lefkada.
+The latter part of the century and the return of Greek democracy marked a turning point for Lefkada.
 Improvements in infrastructure, such as the construction of a floating bridge connecting the island to the mainland, facilitated economic recovery and growth.
 More recently the development of Preveza-Aktion airport added to this.
 Tourism has played a large part in renewal, but being based on sailing and beaches, left the interior largely untouched.

 Present